 The sign post ahead...

 We pass by them all the time...the sign posts.
 You know, the ones telling us which direction we're going in and about how long it will take us to get there.
-As to where we're heading...the latest sign could be construed as a testament that we know exactly where we're heading.
+As long as we don't pass one that reads 'The Twilight Zone; 0 miles ahead,' we can assume we're heading in the right direction.
+The only problem is, our sign posts into the Twilight Zone, may not be as obvious as that!
+The latest sign, in fact, could be construed as a testament that we subconsciously know exactly where we're heading.

 I'm talking about the show, "The Walking Dead."
 Each new season is proving to us that 'walkers' aren't the real threat of our hero's apocalypse and they're not the ones we're going to have to worry about when whatever world-changing event/s happen to throw us into dystopia, either.